tanmaypanat/osmo_api/README.md

 1. Unique database constraints, database level
 - If data has unique identifier like order_id , or user with email_id that already exists , database can prevent insertion
 - Reason for not choosing this by itself
-    -provided data does not have such a unique attribute.
+    - provided data does not have such a unique attribute.
     - Requires some db processing and insert failure to respond back to customer.
 - I will be using this with number 3. for storing unique hashes, but main focus is on creating those unique hashes in 3.